jcgm3205/button-component-challenge/README.md

 React itself allows to generate various types of reusable UI components (that's, indeed, it's main reason to exist).
 However, there are many complementary libraries that helps to create components much easier and integrating desing issues in a more natural way.
 One of these is Styled Components.

 Styled Components is a special library that deals with the CSS part of generating UI pieces for an app or a website.
-It allows to declare an HTML tag (like a <code>button</code> tag) and, immediately after, setting all the related style properties, from the padding or the border, to pseudoclasses, pseudoelements, specific classes, indications to possible tag's children, etc.
+It allows to declare an HTML tag (like a <code>button</code> tag) and, immediately after, setting all the related style properties, from the padding or the border, to pseudoclasses, pseudoelements, specific classes, indications to possible tag's children, etc. For more information, you can check it's official website (link below).

 ### Built With